 Even adults may get a kick out of creating and practicing simple word links.
 It’s kind of like the “six degrees of separation” (except each of these beginning level word links have 3 and 4 steps between first word and last).

-It is so much fun!
-This time there is a bee and flower theme.
+There is a bee and flower theme.
 We’re trying to get Billy Bee through all the tulips to get to the last flower.
-These Billy Bee themed Word Links are not free, but you can get both the CVC and the CVCe word link products in a discounted BUNDLE.
+These Billy Bee themed Word Links are not free, but you can get the CVC, the CVCe, and the blends/digraphs word link products in a discounted BUNDLE.